Quirino Avenue: Route description

 The northern end of Quirino Avenue is at the intersection of Paz Mendoza Guazon (Otis) and Jesus Streets in Paco, at the foot of the Nagtahan Bridge, as a continuation of Nagtahan Street.
 Heading south, it enters Pandacan, moving past primarily residential areas on both sides, meeting the Nagtahan ramps to and from Skyway Stage 3, and passing by Zamora Market on the western side.
-At Plaza Berde, the avenue then curves southwest to follow the alignment of the Philippine National Railways line, which merges with traffic from Paco-Santa Mesa Road (Tomas Claudio Street).
+At the former Plaza Azul, the avenue then curves southwest to follow the alignment of the Philippine National Railways line, which merges with traffic from Tomas Claudio Street (Paco–Santa Mesa Road).